coolwanglu/pdf2htmlEX/README.md

 Introduction
 -----------------------------
-pdf2htmlEX renders PDF files in HTML, utilizing modern technologies of html/css, aims to provide an accuracy rendering, while keeping optimized for Web display.
+pdf2htmlEX renders PDF files in HTML, utilizing modern Web technologies, aims to provide an accuracy rendering, while keeping optimized for Web display.

-pdf2htmlEX is optimized for recent versions of modern web browsers such as Mozilla Firefox & Google Chrome.
+It is optimized for recent versions of modern web browsers such as Mozilla Firefox & Google Chrome.

+This program is designed for scientific papers with complicate formulas and figures, so a precise rendering is also the #1 concern.

 Features
 ----------------------------
+* Precise rendering
 * Text Selection
 * Font embedding
 * Proper styling (Color, Transformation...)